Get insider access

 • Mic has mediocre noise handling performance.

 The Sennheiser MOMENTUM 4 are decent for wired gaming if you don't need mic support via analog.
 They have a comfortable fit suitable for long gaming marathons.
-Their 'Flat' EQ also has a touch of extra bass, which can help emphasize sound effects like footsteps.
-It doesn't drown out dialogue and instruments, but these kinds of sounds are a little veiled due to a dip in the high-mid to low-treble.
-On the downside, their passive soundstage doesn't feel very immersive or spacious.
-You can still use them via wired USB with full audio and mic compatibility, though their latency is a touch higher over this connection than analog.
+Their default sound adds extra bass, which can help emphasize sound effects like footsteps.
+Depending on the game, it can slightly drown out dialogue and instruments, but you can use the equalizer to even that out.
+You can use them via wired USB with full audio and mic compatibility, though their latency is a touch higher over this connection than analog.

 Pros